Soft Pneumatic Grippers: Topology optimization, 3D-printing and Experimental validation: Optimized PneuNet design

-The optimized pressure chamber is shown in Fig.~\ref{fig:2Dopt}, which is different in shape than a conventional rectangular-shaped pressure chamber (Fig.~\ref{fig:2DrecCAD}).
-In addition, the optimized design is free from hinge/single-node connections.
-The convergence plots for objective and volume constraint are shown in Fig.~\ref{fig:Convergenceplot}.
+The convergence plots for objective and volume constraint for optimized chamber II are shown in Fig.~\ref{fig:Convergenceplot}.
 One notes that the volume constraint remains active at the end of the optimization.
-Jumps in the convergence plots are due to the $\beta$ updation scheme, which is obvious, as an increase in $\beta$ changes the gradients of the objective and constraints.
+Jumps in the convergence plots are due to the $\beta$-updating scheme, as expected: an increase in $\beta$ changes the gradients of the objective and constraints.

+Figure~\ref{fig:Optresultsiterations} indicates designs, $M_{nd}$ (discreteness measure), and objective values at different MMA iterations for the optimized chamber II.
+The objective values and $M_{nd}$ for the designs at 200th and 373rd iterations are $\{-740.37,\,4.74\%\}$ and $\{ -598.83,\,0.28\%\}$, respectively (Fig.~\ref{fig:Optresultsiterations}).
+Although the objective value at the 200th iteration is higher than that of the 373rd iteration, the corresponding $M_{nd}$ is significantly larger, indicating that many elements still possess intermediate physical density $0<\bar{\rho}<1$ and remain in a transitional state of the optimization.
+Therefore, the design at the 200th iteration lacks a clear physical interpretation and is not suitable for CAD reconstruction (Fig.~\ref{fig:Optresultsiterations}).
+However, the design at the final iteration exhibits a significantly lower $M_{nd}$, indicating a near 0-1 solution.
+This improved discreteness facilitates the generation of a suitable CAD model and subsequent fabrication.
+Thus, the final optimized design is used for further study.